bboldi/b2.typer.template/README.md

 user can speed up the animation by clicking/tapping on the page, or pressing the space button

 that's all from the top of my head :) have fun!

+Feel free to modify or use this script as you feel, but please attribute the author.